vteam-com/fCheck/README.md

 # fcheck

 Fast quality checks for Flutter and Dart.
-Run one command to see architecture issues, risky strings, magic numbers, and high-level project metrics - without replacing your existing lint setup.
+Run one command to see architecture issues, risky strings, magic numbers, and high-level project metrics without replacing your existing lint setup.

 ## ✨ Why fcheck

+fcheck exists to fill a gap today.
+The goal is to encourage good engineering practices in the Dart and Flutter ecosystem until these capabilities become first-class in the SDK.

 - **Easy wins**: actionable checks in a single run
 - **Architectural focus**: layers, one-class-per-file, sorting